mrkkrp/herms/README.md

 ### Contributing

-Herms is very actively maintained and welcomes new contributions, whether in code, issues, documentation, or feature suggestions!
+Herms is very actively maintained and welcomes new contributions, whether in code, issues, documentation, translations, or feature suggestions!

 Please see [Contributing.md](./Contributing.md) for more information.